netlify/markdown-to-sanity/bin/blogs/2017-05-17-jamstack-vs-isomorphic-javascript.md

 title: JAMstack vs Isomorphic Server Side Rendering
 authors:
   - Brian Douglas
-image: /img/blog/jamstack logo.png
+image: /v3/img/blog/jamstack logo.png
 format: blog
 short_title: JAMstack vs Isomorphic Server-side Rendering
 topics:
   - insights
 tags:
-  - comparison
-  - jamstack
+  - Jamstack
-  - server-side rendering
+  - server side rendering
 description: >
   The JAMstack runs against all that is Isomorphic JavaScript.
 It encourages the separation of code between your client and your API while leveraging the use